Holiday travel can be deadly for pets

 - Make sure your pet has an ID collar with your home address and a temporary travel tag with your cell phone, destination phone number and any other relevant contact information.

-Living room item causes most pet injuries
+Living room item a leading cause of pet injuries

 In emergency, your pet's survival depends on you